jmsarabia/jmsarabia.github.io/README.md

 ## README

-Personal Website to display projects and interests
+Personal website to display projects, interests, and posts.